TabbyML/tabby/docs/performance.md

 ### CUDA caching allocator

 Allocating memory on the GPU with `cudaMalloc` is costly and is best avoided in high-performance code.
-For this reason CTranslate2 uses a [caching allocator](https://nvlabs.github.io/cub/structcub_1_1_caching_device_allocator.html) which enables a fast reuse of previously allocated buffers.
+For this reason CTranslate2 integrates caching allocators which enables a fast reuse of previously allocated buffers.
+The allocator can be selected with the environment variable `CT2_CUDA_ALLOCATOR`:

+#### `cub_caching` (default)

-The caching allocator can be tuned to tradeoff memory usage and speed (see the description in the link above).
+This caching allocator from the [CUB project](https://github.com/NVIDIA/cub) can be tuned to tradeoff memory usage and speed.
 By default, CTranslate2 uses the following values which have been selected experimentally:

 * `bin_growth = 4`
 * `min_bin = 3`